-Culture a Porter is a long term project collaboration between Warka Water and the local community, promoting their culture by creating unedited handicrafts made in the Warka Village for an international market.
+Culture a Porter is a long-term project collaboration between Warka Water and the local community, promoting their culture by creating unedited handicrafts made in the Warka Village for an international market.
 "We bring forgotten and unknown cultural identity to the world”, said Arturo Vittori.

-“We act locally in a global context” said Arturo Vittori.
+“We act locally in a global context,” said Arturo Vittori.

-Culture à Porter aims to empower the isolated communities all around the world, promoting their handicrafts by creating inedited products made locally for an international market.
+Culture à Porter aims to empower the isolated communities all around the world, promoting their handicrafts by creating unedited products made locally for an international market.
 "We bring your cultural identity to the world”, said Arturo Vittori.

 Culture à Porter is promoting sustainable economic development and opportunities in communities where they have skills for producing quality products.
 The company also supports social initiatives and part of the profit is equally shared with the artisans and the non-profit Warka Water Inc.

 To create luxury handwork produced ethically by rural communities, generating work and empowering the local economy.
-Reinventing products that are based on ancient technique mixed with cutting-edge technologies.
+Reinventing products that are based on ancient techniques mixed with cutting-edge technologies.